michaelohagan/chembiohub-site/_posts/2014-10-02-UX-in-scientific-software.md

 layout: post
 ---

-On Tuesday 30th September 2014 Karen, Andrew and I attended a [UX Oxford](http://www.meetup.com/UX-Oxford/) talk by Roman Pichler [(@romanpichler)](http://twitter.com/romanpichler) entitled "UX and Scrum".
-The slides have been made available [here](http://www.slideshare.net/romanpichler/ux-and-scrum).
+On Tuesday 30th September 2014 Karen, Andrew and I attended a [UX Oxford](http://www.meetup.com/UX-Oxford/) talk by Roman Pichler [(@romanpichler)](http://twitter.com/romanpichler) entitled "UX and Scrum".<!-- more --> The slides have been made available [here](http://www.slideshare.net/romanpichler/ux-and-scrum).
 In the talk there were a number of interesting ideas put forward relating to UX (User Experience) in terms of project planning - when to start thinking about UX planning, ideas on how UX can fit an agile/scrum workflow and how to reliably keep track of and advance UX plans and ideas.

 **Concepts from the talk**